-The curriculum covers a wide range of case studies starting from original Computer Science and HCI (Human-Computer Interaction) concepts, following through to the evolution of supporting technologies including visual displays for VR, AR and MR. This course will also cover the history of storytelling, architecture, motion tracking, interactive 3D graphics, multimodal sensory integration, immersive audio, IoT, games and user experience, environmental and interface design.
+The curriculum covers a wide range of case studies and concepts following the evolution of all supporting technologies including visual displays for VR, AR and MR. This course includes understanding the history of storytelling, architecture, image and motion tracking, interactive 3D graphics, multi-modal sensory integration, immersive audio, IoT, games and user experience, environmental and interface design.

 Term 2 Courses